SmartTokenLabs/authenticator/docs/Dauth.md

 ![Communication Flow Chart](compared_with_oauth.svg "Compare DAuth with OAuth")

-When a user logs in on a website:
+When a user logs in a website:
 The user's wallet derives a delegated signing key pair at the login by deriving it from the user's Ethereum address, using the website's domain name along with some high entropy randomness as the derivation factors[^1].

 [^1]: The Ethereum address might already be the result of a BIP-32 derivation from a master key, but derived further.
 The derivation factor to be used is a topic of its own, which will be covered later.